ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing.rst

    git clone https://github.com/ansible/ansible.git ansible-pr-testing cd ansible-pr-testing

-Next, find the pull request you'd like to test and make note of its number.
+Next, find the pull request you'd like to test and make a note of its number.
 It will look something like this:

 .. code-block:: text